BU-ISCIII/curso_brotes_bacterianos_ngs/exercises/02_QualityAndAssembly.md

 - *De novo* assembly

- *De novo* genome assembly consists in taking a collection of short sequencing reads and reconstruct the genome sequence, source of all these fragments.
- The output of an assembler is decomposed into contigs: contiguous regions of the genome which are resolved, and/or scaffolds: longer sequences formed by reordered and oriented contigs with positional information but without sequence resolution.
+ *De novo* genome assembly consists in taking a collection of short sequencing reads and reconstruct the genome sequence, source of all these fragments.The output of an assembler is decomposed into contigs: contiguous regions of the genome which are resolved, and/or scaffolds: longer sequences formed by reordered and oriented contigs with positional information but without sequence resolution.

 ## Exercise

+### Preprocessing

 As we have seen in the introduction, the first step is to know the quality of our sequences.
 Those with an unnaceptable quality will be trimmed in order to remove the nucleotides with bad quality to ease future analysis algorithms such assembly.
 In order to check quality and trim the reads wee have to execute this command: